tfabris/BlueGigaEmpeg/README.md

 Connect external hardware connections
 ==============================================================================
-Do not connect the BlueGigaEmpeg module to the empeg car's tuner connector until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
+Do not connect the BlueGigaEmpeg module to the empeg Car's tuner connector until after completing the step in this document titled ["Modify empeg Car interior for I2S digital audio connection"](#i2s).
 Damage may occur if these instructions are not followed.